 A producer of soft drinks apparantly relies yet on another aspect.
 At least some studies showed that, when testing blindfolded, quite a few people preferred the taste of that soft drink they would have told you is the one they liked less.
-Such companies focus on our fan side and instill a longing for the values or the social status the brand purveys.
-Car producers, cloth labels, and sports shoes producers come to my mind as being very successful doing just the same thing.
+Such companies focus on our fan side.
+They instill a longing for the values or the social status the brand purveys.
+Car manufacturers, cloth labels, and sports shoes producers come to my mind as being very successful doing just the same thing.

 Business gives focus

-The products and the market context heavily defines, where a company will put its focus.
+The products and the market context defines, where a company will put its focus.

 The video games creator of the last millenium had their revenue stream from selling the game.
 Entertaining games attracted more players, lead to bigger fan communities and this created new customers for the game and the sequels to follow.
 The focus was on the user – the gamer – and how to make a great game for them.

 Nowadays, there seem to be a trillion games in the app store for free.
 The creators cash in on in-app content.
 The game needs to be good enough, certainly.
 But the innovation – with a lot of psychological tricks – goes into creating an environment, were the big fish, the whales, get addicted to spending thousands of euros for loot boxes, special weaponry, and much more.
 The focus and the innovation goes into the customer side.

 A telco provider is providing us the possibility to communicate over distance.
 In the earlier days of telecommunication, users experienced the service through the operators and the provided phones.
 Nowadays, having a huge variety of apps on our phones, the telco provider is almost non-existent from a user perspective unless something does not work to plan.
 We interact with such companies mostly just as customers of their services.